PeterMackintosh83/squashed/README.md

 - You should now have a copy of the original repository in your GitHub account.

 ### Making a Local Clone
+The method for cloning a project from GitHub is detailed below:-
 - Log in to GitHub and locate the GitHub Repository
 - Under the repository name, click "Clone or download".
 - To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
 - Open Git Bash
 - Change the current working directory to the location where you want the cloned directory to be made.
-- Type git clone, and then paste the URL you copied in Step 3.
+- Type git clone, and then paste the URL you copied from GitHub.
 - Press Enter.
 Your local clone will be created.

 ## Validator Testing